Put together by the WRI Executive Committee and Staff

 The Queer Working group has worked more as a network over the last few years, and therefore has renamed itself the WRI Queer Network.
 Hence, the group no longer exists as a working group.

-Andrew Metheven and Hannah Brock are both working four days a week; Semih Sapmaz works on a freelance basis.
-They hold regular meetings (the notes of which are shared with the Executive Committee), and every six months go on a half-day away day to make plans for the coming months.
+Andrew Metheven and Hannah Brock are both working four days a week; Semih Sapmaz worked on a number of projects on a freelance basis.
+They hold regular meetings, and every six months go on a half-day away day to make plans for the coming months.

 Andrew works on the Nonviolence Programme, and Hannah on the Right to Refuse to Kill Programme.
-Semih works freelance on both the Countering the Militarisation of Youth programme and the Right to Refuse to Kill Programme.
+Semih worked freelance on projects related to both the Countering the Militarisation of Youth programme and the Right to Refuse to Kill Programme.

 Having been at WRI for five years as of 2017, Hannah took a one-month sabbatical, which was spent mostly in Barcelona improving her Spanish!
 Hannah has also moved to Sheffield, so is generally in the office three days a week, working from home on the other day.